Ph.D. Candidate in Finance and Economics

 o.giesecke [@] columbia.edu

 Corporate bond markets are a growing source of funding for companies throughout the world.
 How does a firm's debt structure affect the transmission of monetary policy?
 This paper sheds light on a new corporate finance mechanism in which monetary policy disproportionately impacts market-financed firms as bonds have higher downside risks relative to bank loans.
 We present high-frequency evidence consistent with this channel in the euro area: firms with more bonds are more affected by surprise monetary actions than their counterparts.
 This finding stands in contrast to a standard bank lending channel and suggests a key role for bond markets in monetary transmission.

-Presented at: EPR ESSIM 2021, CEPR, Bank of Finland Joint Conference on Monetary Policy Tools and Their Impact on the Macroeconomy, SED 2021, EFA 2020, MFA 2020, 9th MoFiR Workshop on Banking, SFS Cavalcade 2020, CFM London Macro Workshop, University of Cambridge, Columbia Business School, LMU Munich, and NYU Stern.
+Presented at: EPR ESSIM 2021, CEPR and Bank of Finland Joint Conference on Monetary Policy Tools and Their Impact on the Macroeconomy, SED 2021, EFA 2020, 9th MoFiR Workshop on Banking, SFS Cavalcade 2020, CFM London Macro Workshop, Bocconi, University of Cambridge, Columbia Business School, LMU Munich, and NYU Stern, Georgetown University.

 “Zombie Cities” (with Haaris Mateen)

 We document the secular decline in the financial health of cities in the United States; most of the decline originates from the accumulation of legacy obligations, that is, pensions and other post-employment benefits (OPEBs).
 We find that some cities operate with a negative net position and call them--in analogy to the corporate finance literature--“Zombie Cities”.